Rahon: History

 Rahon was also among the 50 most populous cities in the world for many centuries, particularly in the period between 52 B.C.-1750 A.D..
 After that period, Rahon started witnessing gradual decline due to epidemics, attacks from foreign invaders, and a reduction in merchant activity when the silk route began to bypass Rahon in favor of Kabul.
 Rahon had Asia's oldest mandi bazaar (now ruined) situated at the city's Delhi gate.
 The bazaar was famous for its variety and quality of products, including spices, weapons, apparel, and footwear.
 Rahon's population also declined due to outbreaks of malaria, the immigration of a large proportion of its Muslim population to Pakistan during partition, and civilian casualties resulting from attacks by outside invaders.
 Rahon has the oldest Government High School in the Punjab state, which was constructed in 1857.

 Founding

-Rahon was founded 2000 years ago by Raja Raghab, a Rajput ruler, who named it Raghupur, which continued to be called in correspondence by the Pandits of the city until the twentieth century.
+Rahon was founded 2000 years ago by Raja Raghab, a Brahmin ruler, who named it Raghupur, which continued to be called in correspondence by the Pandits of the city until the twentieth century.